jcolag/silver-bat-01-seeking-refuge/text/08-guests.md

 * * *

 As I walk along the perimeter of GORGON's special detention block, I come up behind two guards trying to patrol with flashlights.
-Since they can't see me, I decide to have a little bit of fun with them; a little bit of paranoia will only help our situation, after all.
+Since they can't see me, I decide to have a bit of fun with them; amplifying their paranoia will only help our situation, after all.
 I creep closer, closer, close enough to reach out and tap the one on the left on the upper arm.

 "What," Left asks, turning to his partner.